 Ohio Department of Natural Resources – Fossil Species Search

 A useful search for different fossil species available in Ohio.

 Ohio Publications of Interest

 Ohio is very close to Western Pennsylvania and has published a far greater amount of content on fossils than Pennsylvania has.
-There are several guides available that are excellent resources for the identification of fossil specimens.
-You can email them, however, you must either call to give payment information, or mail them a physical form.
+Several guides are available that are excellent resources for identifying fossil specimens.
+You can email them; however, you must either call to give payment information or mail them a physical form.
 The number to call is (614) 265-6576 during their business hours.
 The In-Print books can be found online on various marketplaces for sale, but they are typically double to triple in price.
-As of June 2021, Bulletin 70 was $30 and Bulletin 71 was $20.
+As of June 2021, Bulletin 70 was $30, and Bulletin 71 was $20.

 - Ohio Trilobites

 - In Print – Bulletin 70: Fossils of Ohio – An extensive, comprehensive guide to Ohio fossils.
 A must-have if you are collecting in similar fossil systems.

 The following publications are excellent for Pennsylvanian Fossils